Beethoven concert of 22 December 1808: Performance

 The hand-copied parts used for the premiere of Beethoven's Fifth Symphony.
 They include corrections hand-entered by the composer, and are on display in the Lobkowitz family museum in Prague.

 By all accounts, the execution of the music was inferior.
 One review targeted the orchestra, saying that it "could be considered lacking in all respects".
-Initially, Beethoven had chosen soprano Anna Milder to sing the “Ah! perfido” scene and aria, who then dropped the role after a quarrel between Beethoven and her fiance Peter Hauptmann.
+Initially, Beethoven had chosen the outstanding soprano Anna Milder to sing the “Ah! perfido” scene and aria, but she dropped the role after a quarrel between Beethoven and her fiance Peter Hauptmann.
 The soloist chosen instead was the teenage Josephine Killitschgy, the sister-in-law of Ignaz Schuppanzigh, who was so taken by stage fright that she butchered the solo.

 An aggravating factor for the audience was the extremely cold weather.

 The lowest point in the performance occurred during the Choral Fantasy, which had been insufficiently rehearsed; adherence to the score fell apart at one point, leading Beethoven to stop and restart the piece.
 Ignaz von Seyfried later wrote:

 When the master brought out his orchestral Fantasia with choruses, he arranged with me at the somewhat hurried rehearsal, with wet voice-parts as usual, that the second variation should be played without repeat.
 In the evening, however, absorbed in his creation, he forgot all about the instructions which he had given, repeated the first part while the orchestra accompanied the second, which sounded not altogether edifying.
 A trifle too late, the Concertmaster, Unrath, noticed the mistake, looked in surprise at his lost companions, stopped playing and called out dryly: 'Again!'
 A little displeased, the violinist Anton Wranitzky asked 'With repeats?'
 'Yes,' came the answer, and now the thing went straight as a string.

 This part of Seyfried's account emphasizes the humor of the situation, but there were also some negative consequences for Beethoven.
 Seyfried goes on:

 At first [Beethoven] could not understand that he had in a manner humiliated the musicians.
 He thought it was a duty to correct an error that had been made and that the audience was entitled to hear everything properly played, for its money.
 But he readily and heartily begged the pardon of the orchestra for the humiliation to which he had subjected it, and was honest enough to spread the story himself and assume all responsibility for his own absence of mind.